epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/DotnetTestCoverageEnhancment.md

 If you want to run the flow step by step, you can do so, but you'll need to follow the previous instructions up to step 14

 Order of workflow:
-- JUNIT: project discovery
+- DOTNET: project discovery
-- JUNIT: sources triage
+- DOTNET: sources triage
-- JUNIT: coverage analyzer
+- DOTNET: coverage analyzer
-- JUNIT: test writer
+- DOTNET: test writer
-- JUNIT: fully automated test generation
+- DOTNET: fully automated test generation